How media can support mental health and substance abuse awareness.

 As a member of the media, you have an important role in helping educate the public about issues relating to mental health and substance abuse.

 Mental health is just that—health.
 So, a person with a mental illness should be depicted no differently than someone with a physical disease such as cancer, diabetes, or even the common cold.
 Alcohol and drug addictions are complex diseases that often require both medical treatment and behavioral therapy.
+The isolation and stress of the COVID-19 pandemic has made it more difficult for those struggling with mental health conditions or addictions, making the conversation about mental health even more essential right now — especially among youth.

 Why it’s important.